Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 📌 Getting to beaches in Margem Sul

-• Public transport easily available?: Yes.
-There are buses to Caparica departing from Areeiro and Praça de Espanha.
-You could do a combination of a bus plus a mini-train that runs along the beaches during the summer months.
+• Public transport?
+Yes.
+Buses from Areeiro and Praça de Espanha, plus a mini-train that runs along the beaches in summer months.

 4Beaches in Arrábida